mlvandijk/springboot/README.md

 ### Check out the service
 You can check out the service at `localhost:8080`.
 You should get the following message: `Greetings from Spring Boot!`

+To check the health of the app, go to `localhost:8080/health`.